Guanzheng-X/Paramathics/Aaditya/README.md

 This is Aaditya's folder.
-All the codes written by Aditya can be stored here.
+All the codes written by Aaditya can be stored here.